 You can use this checklist as a cheat sheet:

-Next, it’ll be crucial to launch a thorough investigation as soon as possible so you can find the root causes of the data breach.
+Next, it’s crucial to launch a thorough investigation as soon as possible so you can identify the root causes of the data breach.

 4. Gather evidence

-Act quickly and gather as much information about the data breach as you can.
-Make sure to gather data from all your cybersecurity tools, servers, and network devices and to collect information from your employees during interviews.
-The better your understanding of the situation, the better your chances of minimizing the consequences.
+Act quickly and gather as much information about the data breach as possible.
+Make sure to gather data from all relevant sources, including security tools, servers, cloud platforms, network devices, endpoints, user activity records, privileged access logs, and employee interviews.
+The better your understanding of the situation, the better your chances of minimizing consequences.

 The information you collect should include the following: